Ph.D. • English • University of Pennsylvania • 2013

 B.A. • English & French • Middlebury College • 2004

-¶ I am assistant professor of English at Penn State University (PSU), where I teach courses on Shakespeare, early modern drama, the history of the book, and theater history.
+¶ I am assistant professor of English at Penn State University (PSU), where I teach undergraduate and graduate courses on Shakespeare, early modern drama, the history of the book, and theater history.
 I previously taught at Virginia Commonwealth University (VCU).

-¶ I am completing a monograph entitled Printed As It Was Played: Typographies of Performance in Early Modern England, which studies typographic experimentation and convention in plays printed between the early sixteenth and early eighteenth centuries.
-In chapters about special characters (¶, ☞, ❧, &c), punctuation (—, [ ], ✻, &c), scene division, and illustration, I focus on the difficulties and creativity involved in remediating performance into readable matter and argues for the vitality of mise-en-page to our understanding of how plays by Marlowe, Jonson, Beaumont and Fletcher, Shakespeare, Dryden, and others were performed and read in the period.
+¶ My first monograph, Typographies of Performance in Early Modern England, is forthcoming in April 2020 with Oxford University Press.
+The book studies typographic experimentation and convention in plays printed between the early sixteenth and early eighteenth centuries.
+In chapters about special characters (¶, ☞, ❧, &c), punctuation (—, [ ], ✻, &c), scene division, and illustration, I focus on the difficulties and creativity involved in remediating modes of “theatricality” into readable matter and argue for the vitality of mise-en-page to our understanding of how plays by Marlowe, Jonson, Beaumont and Fletcher, Shakespeare, Dryden, and others were performed and read in the period.
 The book is an extension of my dissertation, which was awarded the J. Leeds Barroll Dissertation Prize in 2013 by the Shakespeare Association of America.
-I have received support for this project from the Folger Shakespeare Library (long-term fellowship, 2014-15), the Bibliographical Society of America (Katharine Pantzer Fellowship in the British Book Trades, 2015-16), VCU's Humanities Research Center (residential fellowship, Spring 2016), and the Huntington Library (Francis Bacon Foundation Fellowship [short-term], 2016-17).
+I have received support for this project from the Folger Shakespeare Library (long-term fellowship, 2014-15), the Bibliographical Society of America (Katharine Pantzer Fellowship in the British Book Trades, 2015-16), VCU's Humanities Research Center (Residential Faculty Fellowship, Spring 2016), and the Huntington Library (Francis Bacon Foundation Short-Term Fellowship, 2016-17).

 ¶ You can always find my updated C.V. here.
-You can also contact me by writing to roaringgirle [at] gmail [dot] com and follow me on Twitter [at] roaringgirle, where I mostly tweet about book history, typography, early modern drama, and pedagogy.
+You can also write to me at roaringgirle [at] gmail [dot] com and/or follow me on Twitter [at] roaringgirle.
+There, I mostly tweet about book history, typography, early modern drama, and pedagogy.